godatadriven/Kedro-Azureml-Starter/tutorial.md

 # Kedro AzureML Starter Tutorial

-The goal of this tutorial is to see how you can refactor a simple `train.py` into Kedro pipelines.
+The goal of this tutorial is to see how you can refactor a simple `train.py` file into Kedro pipelines.
 It might seem a bit like over engineering, but once we have done this refactoring you we immediately see benefits like:
 - The code has become more modular and easier to test.
 - The code can run both locally and on AzureML.
 - The code can be easily extended with additional steps.
+- You can easily access the intermediate results from your pipeline in Jupiter notebooks for further analysis.
 - And much more...

 The simple `train.py` we will refactor is logistic regression model for the famous [iris dataset](https://scikit-learn.org/stable/auto_examples/datasets/plot_iris_dataset.html).